Wolf: North America

 In Canada, 50,000–60,000 wolves live in 80% of their historical range, making Canada an important stronghold for the species.
 Under Canadian law, First Nations people can hunt wolves without restrictions, but others must acquire licenses for the hunting and trapping seasons.
 As many as 4,000 wolves may be harvested in Canada each year.
 The wolf is a protected species in national parks under the Canada National Parks Act.
 In Alaska, 7,000–11,000 wolves are found on 85% of the state's 1,517,733 km2 area.
 Wolves may be hunted or trapped with a license; around 1,200 wolves are harvested annually.

 In the contiguous United States, wolf declines were caused by the expansion of agriculture, the decimation of the wolf's main prey species like the American bison, and extermination campaigns.
 Wolves were given protection under the Endangered Species Act (ESA) of 1973, and have since returned to parts of their former range thanks to both natural recolonizations and reintroductions in Yellowstone and Idaho.
 The repopulation of wolves in Midwestern United States has been concentrated in the Great Lakes states of Minnesota, Wisconsin and Michigan where wolves number over 4,000 as of 2018.
-Wolves also occupy much of the northern Rocky Mountains region, with at least 1,704 wolves in Montana, Idaho and Wyoming as of 2015.
-They have also established populations in Washington and Oregon.
+Wolves also occupy much of the northern Rocky Mountains region and the northwest, with a total population over 3,000 as of the 2020s.
 In Mexico and parts of the southwestern United States, the Mexican and U.S. governments collaborated from 1977 to 1980 in capturing all Mexican wolves remaining in the wild to prevent their extinction and established captive breeding programs for reintroduction.
-As of 2022, the reintroduced Mexican wolf population numbers at least 241 individuals across New Mexico and Arizona, with an additional 45 across Sonora and Chihuahua.
+As of 2024, the reintroduced Mexican wolf population numbers over 250 individuals.

 Eurasia

-Europe, excluding Russia, Belarus and Ukraine, has 17,000 wolves in more than 28 countries.
-In many countries of the European Union, the wolf is strictly protected under the 1979 Berne Convention on the Conservation of European Wildlife and Natural Habitats (Appendix II) and the 1992 Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (Annex II and IV).
+The European Union has 20,300 wolves with breeding packs in 23 countries.
+In many EU countries, the wolf is strictly protected under the 1979 Berne Convention on the Conservation of European Wildlife and Natural Habitats (Appendix II) and the 1992 Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (Annex II and IV).
 There is extensive legal protection in many European countries, although there are national exceptions.